GregTheMadMonk/tnl-noa/Documentation/Tutorials/Matrices/tutorial_Matrices.md

 \includelineno TridiagonalMatrixExample_setElements.cpp

 Here we create the matrix in two steps.
-Firstly, we setup the matrix dimensions by the appropriate constructor (line 24) and after that we setup the matrix elemets (line 25-45).
+Firstly, we setup the matrix dimensions by the appropriate constructor (line 24) and after that we setup the matrix elements (line 25-45).
 The result looks the same as in the previous example:

 \includelineno TridiagonalMatrixExample_setElements.out

 In the following example we create tridiagonal matrix with 5 rows and 5 columns (line 12-14) by the means of a shared pointer (\ref TNL::Pointers::SharedPointer) to make this work even on GPU.
 We set numbers 0,...,4 on the diagonal (line 16) and we print the matrix (line 18).
-Next we use a lambda function (lines 21-27) combined with parallel for (\ref TNL::Alfgorithms::ParallelFor) (line 35), to modify the matrix.
+Next we use a lambda function (lines 21-27) combined with parallel for (\ref TNL::Algorithms::ParallelFor) (line 35), to modify the matrix.
 The offdiagonal elements are set to 1 (lines 23 and 26) and for the diagonal elements, we change the sign (line 24).

 \includelineno TridiagonalMatrixExample_setElement.cpp